 If you cease to practise and stop making taxable supplies of any kind, you must deregister for VAT.

 You must let us know about your intention to deregister within 30 days of ceasing to practise.
-You can do this online or you can fill in a form VAT7 and send it to the National Registration Service through the post.
+You can do this online or you can fill in a form VAT7 and send it to the Grimsby Deregistration Unit through the post.
 The address to send it to is on page 4 of the form.

 If you carry on making taxable supplies, but can satisfy HMRC that your taxable turnover in the next 12 months will remain below the deregistration limit, you can ask for voluntary deregistration.

-If you have any outstanding professional fees, you should enclose a letter with the Form VAT 7 stating whether:
+If you have any outstanding professional fees, you should enclose a letter with the form VAT7 stating whether you:

-- you intend to pay the VAT due on the fees straight away or
+- intend to pay the VAT due on the fees straight away

 The online deregistration system does not have the capacity for documents to be attached to applications.
-If you’ve applied to deregister online, you’ll need to send the letter through the post to the address for the VAT Registration Service in paragraph 5.1 of this notice.
+If you have applied to deregister online, you’ll need to send the letter through the post to the address for the VAT Registration Service.

 You can find more information about cancelling your registration in VAT Notice 700/11: cancelling your registration.